-PINE Advisor Solutions ("PINE"), 501 S. Cherry Street, Suite 1090, Denver, CO 80246, provides certain finance and compliance services, including providing the Fund's Principal Financial Officer and Chief Compliance Officer, to the Fund pursuant to a Principal Financial Officer and Chief Compliance Officer Services Agreement.
-The Fund pays PINE a fee for supplying the Fund's Principal Financial Officer, Chief Compliance Officer and related finance and compliance services.
+PINE, 501 S. Cherry Street, Suite 1090, Denver, CO 80246, provides certain finance and compliance services, including providing the Fund's Principal Financial Officer and Chief Compliance Officer, to the Fund pursuant to a Principal Financial Officer and Chief Compliance Officer, to the Fund pays PINE a fee for supplying the Fund's Principal Financial Officer, Chief Compliance Officer and related finance and compliance services.
 The Fund also reimburses PINE for certain out-of-pocket expenses incurred on the Fund's behalf.
 The fees are accrued and paid monthly by the Fund.
 For the fiscal year ended December 31, 2024, the Fund paid PINE \$120,000 in fees.